Walt Whitman Reads “America”: The Only Surviving Recording of the Beloved Poet’s Voice

 Perennial with the Earth, with Freedom, Law and Love,

 Chair’d in the adamant of Time.

-For an extra helping of awe, complement with James Earl Jones reading Whitman and a superb homage to the cosmos in a mashup of Whitman and NASA, then pair with the only surviving recording of Virginia Woolf’s voice.
+Complement with Whitman on democracy and the key to a healthy society, the power of music, his prescient reflections on integrating body and spirit in healthcare, and his abiding advice on living a vibrant and rewarding life.
+For an extra helping of awe, savor James Earl Jones reading Whitman and this superb homage to the cosmos in a mashup of Whitman and NASA, then revisit the only surviving recording of Virginia Woolf’s voice.

 Published July 4, 2013